-- (ii) How is the condition, health and integrity of ecosystems and biodiversity changing over time and where are the main areas of degradation and enhancement? - (iii) How can natural resources and ecosystems be best managed to ensure continued services and benefits such as energy, food supply, water supply, flood control, carbon storage and recreational opportunities? - (iv) What are the trade-offs among different land uses (e.g. for agriculture, mining, housing development, habitat conservation, recreation) to achieve long-term sustainability and equity?
+- (i) What is the contribution of ecosystems and their services to the economy, social wellbeing, jobs and livelihoods? - (ii) How is the condition, health and integrity of ecosystems and biodiversity changing over time and where are the main areas of degradation and enhancement? - (iii) How can natural resources and ecosystems be best managed to ensure continued services and benefits such as energy, food supply, water supply, flood control, carbon storage and recreational opportunities? - (iv) What are the trade-offs among different land uses (e.g. for agriculture, mining, housing development, habitat conservation, recreation) to achieve long-term sustainability and equity?